 Here’s a simple handmade card for your Dad…the golfer.

-A few years back, Shannon Barnes of Flaunt Cards demonstrated on Martha how to make her darling cards.
+A few years back, Shannon Barnes of Flaunt Cards demonstrated on the Martha Stewart show how to make her darling Flaunt cards.
 I fell in love with the simplicity of these cards and with the fuzzy detail of the torn mulberry paper that’s used.
 You must see the whole collection HERE. (darling)

 To make these cards, you need Mulberry paper and 3-D fabric paint.